 Brownfields Assessment Program

-The goal of the Brownfields Assessment Program is to help owners minimize the uncertainties of contamination often associated with Brownfields.
-These funds are designed to kick-start a redevelopment process that ultimately results in new development with the goals of stabilizing neighborhoods, adding jobs and homes, and increasing the Town's tax base.
+The goal of the Town's Brownfields Assessment Program is to help property owners minimize the uncertainties of contamination often associated with brownfields.
+Funds are intended to kick-start a redevelopment process that ultimately results in new development with the goals of stabilizing neighborhoods, adding jobs and homes, and increasing the Town's tax base.

 2009 Petroleum Assessment Grant In May 2009, the Town received a $200,000 grant from the EPA and funded by the American Recovery and Reinvestment Act (ARRA).
 Before ending in Fall 2012, detailed assessments were completed on 5 sites including a new community garden on the South side of Town and several underutilized commercial sites.